EliaTogni/Univault/Classes/Simulation.md

 $$\underbrace{1 - F_X(s + t)}_{1 - (1 - e^{-\lambda x})} = [1 - F(t)] [1 - F(s)] = $$
 $$e^{- \lambda (s + t)} = e^{-\lambda t} e ^{- \lambda s}$$

-The Exp Random Variable are the only ones having this memoryless property.
+The Exponential Random Variable are the only ones having this memoryless property.
 Whenever we have this fenomenon like an independent arrival or anything else, then the lenght of this observation must be an Exponential Random Variable
 It is really useful to model independent Random Variables.

 **Claim**: let $X$ be am Exponential Random Variable of parameter $\lambda$, then $c \cdot X$ is an exponential Random Variable of parameter $\frac{\lambda}{c}$.